 - Total distance: 1,345 mi / 2,165 km

 1. Washington DC

 The Washington DC to Miami road trip is about to leave the station.
-But if you’re not a capital resident, make sure to fit in time for Washington DC sightseeing before the departure.
+But if you’re not a capital resident, make sure to fit in time for DC sightseeing before departing.

 Discover the National Mall

 The National Mall is an unparalleled park in the heart of Washington DC.
 It presents monuments, memorials and museums of huge national significance.